xMizuki/Music-Downloader/README.md

 What is `client` in the configuration file ?

-If you enable the client function so 'true', then you will be able to configure the following information : `token`, `webhookID` and `webhookPassword`.
+If you enable the client function so 'true', then you will be able to configure the following information : `token` (token of your Discord bot), `webhookID` and `webhookPassword`.
 If you enable this function it will send a message for each request on the site in the configured webhook.
 If you don't know how to create a Discord webhook, just click [here](https://discordjs.guide/popular-topics/webhooks.html#creating-webhooks).
 If you don't want to use the logs you can disable the function by assigning the value 'false' to 'client'.